AGO061/BadBT/README.md

 # BadBT
-BadBT is a Flipper Zero application that allows to use BadUSB scripts over Bluetooth
+BadBT works by "faking" a bt keyboard connection and input, so that you can send keystrokes via Bluetooth.